 The second chart is another business which keeps doors open on Sundays.
 In this case, it is even their busiest day of the week for both the total number of visitors as well as revenue.
 If you’re ever in doubt about your retail store’s optimal hours, give it a test run.
 Your total business potential certainly won’t be realized in the first couple of weeks, but you can use this trial period to see if there are any upward trends.
 If so, it might be worth expanding your hours.
 Additionally, the same data and rationale can be used to shorten hours and save your own time or your labor costs.

 Best Hours of the Day to Be Open for Your Small Business

-Many retailers just stick to one schedule fits all and keep the same hours for each day.
+Many retailers just stick to one schedule that fits all and keep the same hours for each day.
 In some cases, this makes sense in order to stay consistent and predictable for your customers.
 However, some stores might be missing out on revenue or spending unnecessary operating costs.
-Again, we are using a KORONA statistic as an example.
+Again, we are using a KORONA POS statistic as an example.
 This chart to the right shows the total revenue per hour.
-You can run this report for any time period and even filter the result by day of the week to figure out which hours are most profitable on what day of the week.
+You can run this report for any time period and even filter the results by day of the week to figure out which hours are most profitable on what day of the week.

 In this example, the retailer opens at 8 AM and closes at 7 PM.
 We can see that sales peak mid-afternoon after a slower start to the day.
 Sales dropped sharply near closing time.
 Perhaps it’s worth considering staying open later since the majority of sales came in the second half of the day.
 Again, information such as this is easy to retrieve and allows business owners to try new hours or days of the week.